Have you ever planted a winter vegetable garden? When do you start a winter garden? Why would I have a winter garden?

 Insects and weeds

-The best part of winter gardening is the lack of insects and weeds expect in the warm months.
+The best part of winter gardening is the lack of insects and weeds except in the warm months.
 Watch for aphids and cabbage loppers.
-Apply Bt to the undersides of the leaves when you first see them.
+Apply Bt (Bacillus thuringiensis) to the undersides of the leaves when you first see them.
 Pull or hoe weeds when they are small.

 Winter vegetable gardening, give it a try!